mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 how does that company change in ways that benefit us.
 By having a controlling mind, that decides which changes are good or bad.

-And this last is the essence of Uber, AirBnB, facebook and google - how they have affected our world and how regulations are trying to steer that affect.
+And this last is the essence of Uber, AirBnB, Facebook and google - how they have affected our world and how regulations are trying to steer that affect.

 It is subtle in some cases this regulatory arbitrage.
-For example the nightmare videos on YouTube have two issues - 1. as youtube avoids being a publisher it is not responsible for content - but if it was responsible it would have to find ways to curate the content.
+For example the nightmare videos on YouTube have two issues - 1. as YouTube avoids being a publisher it is not responsible for content - but if it was responsible it would have to find ways to curate the content.

 2. yes it may not be possible to automatically review the content, the copyright laws may not be enforceable at that scale (dubious) - but frankly that's just a failure of business model not a technical hurdle.

-Nothing stops someone putting their own videos on line - youtube simply aggregates and collects rent
+Nothing stops someone putting their own videos on line - YouTube simply aggregates and collects rent